wolpert/svarm/docs/Design.md

 etcd is the standard with k8s at this point, and has much of the same functionality as zookeeper but more modern and flexible.
-Nothing is wrong with zookeeper, but the benefits of etcd is that for k8s installation, it's there by default.
-No new install needed.
-And if you are not using k8s, it's an easy install.
+Nothing is wrong with zookeeper, but etcd is standard on k8s installation and there by default.
+For execution environments that are not using k8s, etcd is an easy install.

 #### Data Objects